 Branch Out has been developed in partnership with the Scottish Outdoor Education Centres.
 The programme aims to enable school leavers and young people with autism to develop the qualities, skills, knowledge and experience they will need in the worlds of work, further study and adult life.
-Through exploring the therapeutic quality of the outdoors we aim to help develop:

 Parents and carers will also be invited to take part in in some of the activities their children have undertaken.
 There will also be another family day that the young people will plan and lead.
-During the pilot project this was a Bonfire Night party and night walk guided by the young people themselves.

 On one level the project will provide young people with autism the chance to try new activities in a safe and supported setting.
-The activities will take them outwith their normal sphere of activity, stimulating and challenging them physically and emotionally while being supported by people they can trust.
+The activities will take them out of their normal sphere of activity, stimulating and challenging them physically and emotionally while being supported by people they can trust.
 They will learn about the natural environment and the living world and be encouraged to see the intrinsic value of caring for natural habitats.
 Most importantly, they will have lots of opportunities to have fun with their peers.